Lvbalaji/Lvbalaji.github.io/_posts/2024-07-06-footprinting.md

 ```

-if the FTP server runs with TLS/SSL encryption.
+If the FTP server runs with TLS/SSL encryption.
 Because then we need a client that can handle TLS/SSL.
 Use the client `openssl` and communicate with the FTP server.

 ```shell-session
 $ openssl s_client -connect 10.129.14.136:21 -starttls ftp